rux0422/InsightFlow-Intelligent-Data-Analysis-Agent/README.md

     deno cache launcher.ts,
     deno cache webServer.ts
     ```
-6. Create a `.env` file with your API key:
+6. Create a `.env` file with your API key.
+Your API key can be obtained by creating one here https://www.claude.com/platform/api:

 ```bash
 ANTHROPIC_API_KEY=your_api_key_here